The 10 Best Social Media Marketing Jobs

 If you can earn $23K+ a year from your home with a lot of flexibility, it’s not a bad gig.
 Moreover, by working remote, it’s easier to work with clients outside of your salary job.

 Remember, this is an average salary.
 You might earn more or less depending on your education, experience, and specific skills.

 This happens to be a perfect job for anyone who is interested in the social media marketing industry.
 A great job to learn, grow and excel in this field.

 Because a social media assistant works closely with a social media manager and CMO.
 You’ll be involved in strategy development and decision-making.
 If you have worked as a social media assistant, your chances of becoming a social media manager increase significantly.

 Here is an overview of what you should expect to do as a social media assistant:

-- Reporting, analysis, and testing on a regular basis
+- Conduct reports, analysis, and tests on a regular basis

-- Collaborate and communicate with social media time
+- Collaborate and communicate with the social media team

 - Assist senior management on a daily basis as per need